UniMath/agda-unimath/src/group-theory/saturated-congruence-relations-commutative-monoids.lagda.md

 ## Properties

-### Extensionality of the type of saturated congruence relations on a monoid
+### Extensionality of the type of saturated congruence relations on a commutative monoid

 ```agda
 relate-same-elements-saturated-congruence-Commutative-Monoid :